Trump challenges 'Pocahontas' Warren to DNA test to prove she's Native American

 "No president in history will ever have campaigned for a midterm like this one," Bannon said.
 "The benefit for that is Kamala Harris, Booker, Gillibrand (and others) need 2019 to get their game ready for the national stage — they will now have to face Trump in open combat with all the chips in the middle."

-And Trump's recent record gives him a lot to talk about, Bannon said.
+And Trump's record gives him a lot to talk about, Bannon said.

-"Four percent growth, record low unemployment, China confronted and peace in Korea," Bannon said of what Trump may be able to run on in 2020.
+"Four percent growth, record low unemployment, China confronted and peace in Korea," Bannon said, inflating the actual U.S. economic growth numbers.
 "Bring 'Fauxohantas' and show me what you got."

 In 2012, when the issue of her heritage was raised in her first Senate race, Warren told National Public Radio that she based the assertion on family lore.